The negotiation process

 The post-2020 global framework

 In 2010, the 193 states party to the Convention on Biological Diversity adopted a strategic plan of action with 20 targets to be achieved by 2020 (Aichi Targets), a protocol on access and benefit-sharing from the use of genetic resources (Nagoya Protocol), and a financing strategy to increase international public aid for biodiversity.
 Despite the commitments made by states, the loss of biodiversity continues and the report published in 2019 by the IPBES is a wake-up call to decision-makers so that concrete actions can be taken to stem biodiversity decline by 2030 and contribute to its recovery by 2050.
-During the fifteenth meeting of the Conference of the Parties (COP15) to the Convention on Biological Diversity (CBD), the post-2020 global biodiversity framework will be adopted as a steppingstone towards the 2050 Vision of “Living in Harmony with Nature”.
+During the fifteenth meeting of the Conference of the Parties (COP15) to the Convention on Biological Diversity (CBD), the post-2020 global biodiversity framework has been adopted as a steppingstone towards the 2050 Vision of “Living in Harmony with Nature”.